-A nanny contract outlines the conditions and terms of the work you do for clients.
-It helps to improve your relationship with families and set clear boundaries with regard to your job expectations.
+A nanny contract outlines the conditions and terms of your work for clients.
+It helps to improve your relationship with families and set clear boundaries about your job expectations.

 What Is a Nanny Contract?

 A nanny contract is an agreement between a caregiver and the legal guardians of a child.
-This legal agreement sets the terms of the independent contractor relationship or employment by the family.
+This legal agreement sets the terms of the family’s independent contractor relationship or employment.
 In either case, you must have a written services agreement about your role.

 A nanny contract is also often called:

 You should use a nanny contract to set clear expectations and boundaries for your job.
 A written agreement helps prevent unexpected requests from a client.

 You also get countless other benefits such as, but not limited to:

 - A legally binding agreement and evidence in court, if necessary

 - A clear schedule and process for changing the nanny schedule

 - An established reimbursement or a sales agreement for any goods that you provide as a nanny